Hot water bottle: Rubber bottles

 "India rubber" hot-water bottles were in use in Britain at least by 1875.

 Modern conventional hot-water bottles were patented in 1903 and are manufactured in natural rubber or PVC, to a design patented by the Croatian inventor Slavoljub Eduard Penkala.
 They are now commonly covered in fabric, sometimes with a novelty design.

 Some newer products function like the older bottles, but use a polymer gel or wax in a heating pad.
 The pads can be heated in a microwave oven, and they are marketed as safer than liquid-filled bottles or electrically heated devices.
 Some newer bottles now use a silicone-based material instead of rubber, which resists very hot water better, and does not deteriorate as much as rubber.
-Although the stopper size in Ireland and the UK has been largely standard for many decades, some newer bottles use a wider mouth which is easier to fill (and a larger stopper to fit it).
+Although the stopper size in Ireland and the United Kingdom has been largely standard for many decades, some newer bottles use a wider mouth which is easier to fill (and a larger stopper to fit it).